TotallyNotAHaxxer/Red-Rabbit-V3.9/README.md

 # Red-Rabbit-V3.9
-` WARNING BEFORE RUNNING THE TOOL PLEASE USE THE FOLLOWING COMMAND iw phy phy1 interface add mon0 type monitor && ifconfig mon0 up > THIS NEEDS TO BE IN A ROOT TERMINAL `
+` WARNING BEFORE RUNNING THE TOOL PLEASE USE THE FOLLOWING COMMAND ` <br> `iw phy phy1 interface add mon0 type monitor && ifconfig mon0 up > THIS NEEDS TO BE IN A ROOT TERMINAL`

 <h1> written by </h1>

 <img src="programmed.png" alt="homies">